-Amicus curiae brief: “Friend of the court” brief; a brief filed by a person, group, or entity that is not a party to the case but nonetheless wishes to provide the court with its perspective on the issue before it.
+Amicus curiae brief: “Friend of the court” brief; a brief filed by a person, group or entity that is not a party to the case but nonetheless wishes to provide the court with its perspective on the issue before it.
 The person or entity is called an “amicus”; the plural is “amici.”

 Capital case: In a capital case, the prosecution asks the jury to sentence a defendant on trial for murder to death.
-By the time a capital case reaches the Supreme Court, the defendant has already been convicted and sentenced, and either the defendant or the government is asking the Court to review a decision by a lower court in the other’s favor.
+By the time a capital case reaches the Supreme Court, the defendant has already been convicted and sentenced, and either the defendant or the government is asking the court to review a decision by a lower court in the other’s favor.

-Grant of certiorari (or “cert. grant”): The Supreme Court grants certiorari when it decides, at the request of the party that has filed a petition for certiorari, to review the merits of the case.
-For roughly every 100 petitions for certiorari received by the court, about one petition is granted.
-(If the Supreme Court denies certiorari in a case, then the lower court decision stands; the decision to deny certiorari does not make precedent.)
+Grant of certiorari (or “cert grant”): The Supreme Court grants certiorari when it decides, at the request of a party challenging the decision of a lower court, to review the merits of the case.
+At least four justices must vote to grant certiorari in a case.
+For roughly every 100 petitions for certiorari received by the court, one petition is granted.
+(If the Supreme Court denies certiorari in a case, then the opinion below stands; the decision to deny certiorari does not make precedent.)

 Habeas (or habeas corpus) petition: A habeas petition is a request for a court to review the legality of someone’s detention or imprisonment.
-All federal courts "“ not just the Supreme Court "“ can hear habeas petitions, though federal statutes impose significant constraints.
+All federal courts, not just the Supreme Court, can hear habeas petitions, though federal statutes impose significant constraints.

-“Held”: Holding a case in abeyance, pending the disposition of another case.
+Holding a case: Keeping a case in abeyance, pending the disposition of another case.

 Opinion below: The opinion issued by the court that heard the case immediately before the losing party asked the Supreme Court to review the case (almost always a federal court of appeals or a state court of last resort) is known as the opinion below.